-Is showering a bit like a mini-break for you?
+Is showering a way to relax for you?
 A moment that’s all yours, a little bit of comfort for body and soul.

-Time just for you.
-Where can we find that in our everyday lives?
-Exactly – in the bathroom, under the shower!
+Time to ourselves - where can we find that in our everyday lives?
+In the bathroom, under the shower!
 When warm water runs slowly over your skin and makes it tingle, and a gentle stream of water massages your scalp, allowing you to breathe a little more deeply.
 You’re left feeling not only clean, but also relaxed.
-In short, you feel comfortable in your skin.
 But water hasn’t always meant cleanliness and relaxation.
 In the 17th and early 18th centuries, washing with water was considered unhealthy, because it was thought that water carried and caused disease if it came into contact with the skin.

 A bathroom with a shower is pretty standard these days, wouldn’t you say?
 Well yes, in many parts of the world, that is true.
 But right up until the middle of the 19th century, it was normal to visit public washing and bathing facilities to take care of your personal hygiene – and our grandparents will still be able to recall what it was like when the whole family gathered in the kitchen on Saturday evenings to hop into the washtub one after another.
 It was only in the mid-20th century that the bathroom became a room in the home in its own right.
 In the 1950s, the appearance of a bathroom was secondary: the functional aspects of daily washing were the primary focus.
 Bathrooms were small and special attention was given to ensuring privacy.
 Only in the 2000s did the bathroom emerge in its new form as a more open, often more generously proportioned room, without opaque shower cubicles and partition walls.